plone/papyrus/docs/install.rst

 Since Papyrus uses robot-framework for fully automated screenshots, the buildout will install Plone.
 Also, to generate PDF, you'll need latex, which is a large package.
-To install Papyrus with all features and possibilites on Ubuntu 20.04 you will need:
+To install Papyrus with all features and possibilities on Ubuntu 20.04 you will need:

 .. code-block:: bash